Tracii Guns: Other work

 In 2007, Guns guested on the debut album Dopesnake by Hollywood Roses along with Mick Taylor formerly of The Rolling Stones, Phil Lewis and Paul Black both also of L.A.
 Guns, Gilby Clarke formerly of Guns N' Roses and Rock Star Supernova, Fred Coury of Cinderella and formerly of London, Teddy Andreadis, Pat Travers and Hollywood Rose founder Chris Weber.

 In October 2008, Steven Adler had formed a new supergroup with Guns called Guns of Destruction.
 The band's lineup rounded up by Adler's Appetite and Enuff Z'Nuff bassist Chip Z'nuff and singer Eric Dover of Sextus and formerly of Jellyfish and Slash's Snakepit.
 They were to make their live debut at the Key Club in Hollywood on November, 19 with "very special guests" in attendance.
 However the group was to be short lived and Dover soon announced that he was not involved in the project.

 After performing together at the "Giving 2010" benefit event on May 3, 2010, Guns formed the cover band "Carnival of Dogs" with Matt Sorum (Velvet Revolver, Camp Freddy, formerly of Guns N' Roses and The Cult), Franky Perez (Solo, Scars on Broadway, DKFXP, Apocalyptica) and Phil Soussan (formerly of Ozzy Osbourne, Billy Idol and Vince Neil).

 In 2012, Guns worked with Italian producer Pietro Foresti on the song "America Dreaming" with Italian band J27.

 In 2013, Guns joined the band of the production Raiding the Rock Vault at the Las Vegas Hotel and Casino.

-In 2014 Guns formed the Devil City Angels, featuring Brandon Gibbs (Cheap Thrills) vocals, Ricki Rocket (Poison) drums & Eric Brittingham (Cinderella) Bass.
+In 2014 Guns formed the Devil City Angels, featuring Brandon Gibbs (Cheap Thrills) vocals, Rikki Rockett (Poison) drums & Eric Brittingham (Cinderella) Bass.
 The self-titled debut album was officially released September 11, 2015.